Coreopsideae

 Coreopsideae is a tribe of flowering plants belonging to the Asteroideae subfamily.
-It includes widely cultivated genera such as Cosmos and Dahlia.
+It includes widely cultivated genera such as Coreopsis, after which the tribe is named, as well as Cosmos and Dahlia.

 A similar group has been recognized since 1829, generally as part of the tribe Heliantheae (Cassini, 1819).
 In the late 20th century, molecular studies caused a slightly redefined version of this group to be recognized as its own tribe, Coreopsideae.
 The larger version of Heliantheae was split into tribes including Bahieae, Chaenactideae, Coreopsideae, Helenieae and, finally, Heliantheae (sensu stricto).
 Within the tribe, the traditional definition of genera based on flower and fruit characters does not reflect evolutionary relationships as inferred through molecular phylogenetics.